rexthonyy/QR-Authenticator-App-Website/README.md

 # QR-Authenticator-App-Website-
-This is a website for the qr authenticator app
+This is a website for the QR Authenticator app